 Search this site

 Panditji boiled with rage.
-He wanted to give the impudent fellow a piece of his mind; but not a word would come out of the choked throat.
-He took the lamp without uttering a word, pretended to look around for the slithering creature, and returned the lamp back to its owner.
+He wanted to give the impudent fellow a piece of his mind, but not a word would come out of the choked throat.
+He took the lamp without uttering a word, pretended to look around for the slithering creature, and returned the lamp to its owner.

 Hawker: What caused you to support the government?
 The traders will hold their meeting tomorrow, and they will arrive at a decision only late in the evening.
-By that time, you will have butterflies floating before your eyes.
+By that time, you will see butterflies floating before your eyes.

 After hurling this final invective, the snacks seller departed.
 Panditji had another fit of coughing and, then, lay down and fell asleep.